18-year-old dies after being shot multiple times at house party in TMR | CBC News

 No arrests have been made and an investigation is underway to understand the circumstances of the events.
 Police will meet with witnesses and the canine unit has been deployed to look for clues.

-On Wednesday, the city recorded its 35th homicide of the year after a 33-year-old man was shot and killed in the Ville-Marie borough.
+On Wednesday, the city recorded its 35th homicide of the year when a 33-year-old man was shot and killed in the Ville-Marie borough.

 With files from Chloe Ranaldi